Whether it's for the holidays or a birthday, it's hard to come up with a thoughtful last-minute gift that hasn't been done before.

-Pro tip: It’s generally good practice to send a small amount of cryptocurrency first to confirm that you’re sending it to the correct address.
+It's generally good practice to send a small amount of cryptocurrency first to confirm that you're sending it to the correct address.

-How are crypto gifts taxed?
+You may also be wondering, are crypto gifts taxed?

 Cryptocurrency gifts—and crypto in general—will be taxed differently depending on the country of residence.
 If the person receiving the cryptocurrency lives in the United States, then they are subject to IRS virtual currencies taxation, which is determined by the length of time the cryptocurrency is held before selling.